discordjs/guide/guide/sequelize/currency.md

 message.channel.send(`You've bought: ${item.name}.`);
 ```

-In order for users to search for an item without having to care about case, we use the `$like` modifier when we're looking for the name.
+In order for users to search for an item without having to care about case, we use the `$iLike` modifier when we're looking for the name.
 Keep in mind that this may be slow if you have millions of items, so please don't put a million items in your shop.

 ### [theta] Display the shop